sh3ee3sh/sync-to-odysee/README.md

 this will download to the directory you are currently in so don't forget to use cd

 Step 7 - Setup our files

-Couple more aliases to make this as simple as possible (dont forget to source ~/.bashrc)
+couple more aliases to make this as simple as possible (dont forget to source ~/.bashrc)
 ```
 alias maketagstxt='find . -name "*.info.json" -exec sh -c '\''jq -r ".tags[]? // empty" "$1" > "$(dirname "$1")/tags.txt"'\'' _ {} \;'
 alias makedescription='find . -name "*.description" -exec sh -c '"'"'mv "$1" "$(dirname "$1")/video.description"'"'"' _ {} \;'